 Witness the sunset from Jaffa Port

 With a large native English-speaking community in town, Tel Aviv is home to a plethora of free open-mic nights where budding stand-up comedians try out their material.
-Popular venues for open-mics include the Mike’s Place on Monday nights, Malan on Tuesday nights and Dancing Camel Brewery (varies).
-Looking for something a little more serious?
-Anglo theatre group the Stage run occasional free poetry and story slams at various venues around the city.
+Popular venues for open-mics include the Mike’s Place on Monday nights, Malan 18 on Tuesday nights and Dancing Camel Brewery (varies).
+For something a little more serious, theatre group the Stage runs occasional free poetry and story slams at various venues around the city.

 Bronze yourself while playing matkot

 The iconic game of matkot – a simple paddle ball game of beach tennis – has become synonymous with Tel Aviv.
 On any given day, even in winter, you’ll find locals on the sand belting a tiny plastic ball with their wooden rackets.
 But really matkot is just another way for Tel Aviv’s beautiful boys and girls to bronze their bodies and play sport at the same time.
 Simply head to the beach and join a game.
 There appear to be no rules, except hitting the ball as hard as you can.
 On Gordon Beach, there’s also a free outdoor gym, beach volleyball courts and folk dancing on Saturday morning.
 All along the beach, Tel Aviv offers free wi-fi for those who prefer to surf online.

 Enjoy live music over a meal and a stroll in Jaffa Flea Market © eFesenko / Shutterstock

 Enjoy a free gig in Jaffa’s Flea Market